Start81/check_redfish_api/README.md

 ## check redfish api

-Nagios check hardware health via  [redfish API](https://en.wikipedia.org/wiki/Redfish_(specification)) has been tested on lenovo xcc, dell idrac.
+Nagios check hardware health via  [redfish API](https://en.wikipedia.org/wiki/Redfish_(specification)) has been tested on lenovo xcc, dell idrac,HP Ilo.
 It may work on other brand.

 ### prerequisites